-Quarterly reports were published by a swathe of companies, including from Sweden’s SSAB, Finland’s Outokumpu, Germany’s Klöckner and Brazil’s Vale.
+Around the world Quarterly reports were published by a swathe of companies, including from Sweden’s SSAB, Finland’s Outokumpu, Germany’s Klöckner and Brazil’s Vale.

 Klöckner expects European steel prices to stay high and US prices to stabilise in the fourth quarter, while SSAB expects its own prices to be lower in October-December, compared with the third quarter.

 Outokumpu said high graphite electrode prices will lead to a “clear cost increase” for European stainless steel mills in 2018, but expects underlying stainless demand to remain “healthy” in both Europe and the USA in the fourth quarter of 2017.